-The factors identified as responsible for the slippage at the official level are mostly source related and supply sided.
-In the absence of a systematic analysis of these factors, only the factor that have negative influence on slippage are identified and there were no attempts to identify the positive indicators i.e., factors that check slippage problem.
-In fact, multiplicity of factors (combined impact of all the factors) has greater influence on slippage, making it difficult to identify the causes concretely in order to facilitate judicious policy planning.
+The factors identified as responsible for the slippage at the official level as given above are mostly source related and supply sided.
+In the absence of a systematic analysis of these factors, only the factors that have negative influence on slippage are identified and there were no attempts to identify the positive indicators i.e., factors that check slippage problem.
+In fact, multiplicity of factors (combined impact of all the factors) has greater influence on slippage, making it difficult to identify individual factors concretely in order to facilitate judicious policy planning.
 This paper makes an attempt to identify the causes of slippage in a systematic manner.
-The broad objectives of the paper include: i) assess the extent of slippage at the national and state level; ii) identify the causes of slippage at the macro / national level, meso (state) and at the micro (village) level; and iii) provide some pointers for policy based on the analysis.
+The broad objectives of the paper include: i) assess the extent of slippage at the national and state level; ii) identify the causes of slippage at the macro (national) level, meso (state) and at the micro (village) level; and iii) provide some pointers for policy based on the analysis.
 The paper relies mostly on the secondary data published by the Government of India at the national and state aggregates.
 Andhra Pradesh (AP) State has been selected for a more detailed analysis of factors at the meso level and micro level.
-The purpose of meso and micro levels are twofold:

-a) to provide more detailed analysis of factors, as more detailed data are available and b) the micro or habitation level probing is to validate the aggregate analysis.
+The purpose of meso and micro level are two fold: a) to provide more detailed analysis of factors, as more detailed data are available and b) the micro or habitation level probing is to validate the aggregate analysis.

-While the secondary data pertaining to the state of AP is obtained from the department of Rural Water Supply and Sanitation (RWSS).
-The habitation level data are obtained from the selected habitations of the WASHCost project.
-These are located in Rangareddy and Mahabubnagar districts.
-The paper argues that water governance and demand related factors play an equally, if not more, important role in explaining slippage.
+While the secondary data pertaining to the state of AP is from the Department of Rural Water Supply and Sanitation (RWSS), the habitation level data are obtained from the selected habitations of the WASHCost project5 located in Rangareddy and Mahabubnagar districts.
+The paper argues that water governance and demand related factors play an equally, if not more important role in explaining slippage.
 And the task is to identify these factors for a sustainable WASH service delivery.
 The paper is organised in five sections.
-The following section assesses the status and causes of slippage at the national level.
-Section three assesses the situation in Andhra Pradesh along with identifying the factors influencing slippage across the districts in the state.
-While section four presents the habitation level picture in the sample villages of AP, the last section summarises the analysis and provides some pointers for policy.
+The following section (Section II) assesses the status and causes of slippage at the national level.
+Section III assesses the situation in Andhra Pradesh along with identifying the factors influencing slippage across the districts in the state.
+While section IV presents the habitation level picture in the sample villages of AP and the last section V summarises the analysis and provides some pointers for policy.